-Fort Tilden, once the quietest of the three Rockaway beaches, has become plenty popular over the last few years, even without easy access (you’ll have to bike, drive, or hop on a bus) and snack bars.
+Once the quietest of the three Rockaway beaches, Fort Tilden has become plenty popular over the last few years, even without easy access (you’ll have to bike, drive, or hop on a bus) and snack bars.
 But if you head out there early enough, you can still soak up some of Fort Tilden’s much-heralded seclusion, characterized by white sand and topless sunbathers.
 Note that there are no lifeguards or bathrooms here, which is something to keep in mind if you’re planning to stay for a while, and you must bring your own sustenance, lest you starve in the sun.

 4. Brighton Beach – Brighton Beach, Brooklyn

 Conveniently located off the B and Q trains, Brighton Beach isn’t the nicest or least crowded of the city’s beaches.
 But what it lacks in hipness, it more than makes up for in cultural capital.
 The beach itself is fairly clean, if oft-packed on hot summer days, and if you get there early enough you can catch a good spot before the sunbathing hordes.
 Best of all, the neighborhood itself is full of Russian eateries, snack shops, retailers, and bars, including the popular beachside spot Tatiana, where you can get dumplings, borscht, and ample vodka when you need a quick break from the sun.

 5. Coney Island